Cookies on the Healthspan site

 Ensuring that you participate in enough exercise each week can help to give your immune system a boost.
 One study found that carrying out a combination of low-intensity, high-volume exercise and continuous training for three times a week improved the body's response to bacteria.2 According to Dr Riddell, regular exercise can also support your immune system on a genetic level by lengthening your telomeres – the protective caps at the ends of your chromosomes.

-She explains that "telomeres work like the sheaths that protect the end of your shoelaces.
+She explains: "telomeres work like the sheaths that protect the end of your shoelaces.
 The longer they are, the healthier they will be, and the stronger your immune system as a result".
 If you're looking to improve your immune response by becoming more active, it's recommended that you spend 150 minutes cycling or walking every week, alongside muscle strengthening exercises on two or more days.3

 Since 70-80% of your immune system is found in the walls of the digestive tract, keeping your gut health can also have a positive impact on your immune system.4 "The balance of your gut bacteria changes with age, and this is another way in which your immune system can be affected," explains Dr Riddell.
 She states that "research has found that eating more fibrous foods (especially raw fruit and vegetables) helps to increase levels of healthy bacteria – high levels of which can be linked to improved immune responses."